zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 An `asset` object

 #### Example request body
 NOTE: To create an asset with a specific ID, use the API route with ID.
-If this is used, you must specify a matching ID field for the asset object in the JSON object below.
+If this is used, the user must specify a matching ID field for the asset object in the JSON object below.

 ```json
 {